 Icefields Parkway Road Conditions

 In spring, winter and fall the Icefields Parkway can be impassable, so check Icefields Parkway road reports before you set out.
+Hotels usually open around April or May and shut down in early October, weather depending.

 Visiting the Columbia Icefield